Sudesh22/RGB-to-HEX/README.md

 # RGB-to-HEX 🎨

-It is a Python based Tkinter GUI Application that can convert a given Colour sequence from RGB to HEX and Vice versa as well as show the visual output of the color in preview section
+It is a Python based Tkinter GUI Application that can convert a given Colour sequence from RGB to HEX and Vice versa as well as show the visual output of the color in preview pane

 ## The Need
 RGB and Hex Colour codes have their unique advantages.
 But sometimes while designing a website Hex Colours are highly used due to their very uniform and compactness.